joecrosby/joe_game/README.md

 Aim is to write it all in vanilla javascript.

 more products and features will be added soon.
+In the meantime, feel free to grab a fork and dig in.

 WORK IN PROGRESS